Vegan Baked Donuts with Almond Glaze

 Can I make these gluten-free?

 Yes!
-Use a 1:1 gluten-free flour blend.
+Just use a 1:1 gluten-free flour blend that works well in baking.

-What can I use instead of a donut pan?
+What if I don’t have a donut pan?